 In 2008, Judge Leventhal was appointed by Governor Eliot Spitzer as Associate Justice in the State Court of New York, Appellate Division, Second Department.
 There, he presided over appeals from trial courts in Brooklyn, Queens, Richmond, Nassau, Suffolk, Westchester, Rockland, Orange, Putnam, and Duchess Counties.
 In between hearing civil and criminal appeals, Judge Leventhal wrote about his previous role in Kings County and, in 2016, published his book chronicling his experiences entitled, “My Partner, My Enemy: An Unflinching View of Domestic Violence and New Ways to Protect Victims.”
 The book came highly praised by the New York Law Journal, which described Judge Leventhal’s leadership in presiding over the nation’s first Domestic Violence Court as the “embodiment of intelligence, compassion and common sense in a twilight zone.”

 Judge Leventhal’s commitment and devotion to the New York legal community is evident by his participation in numerous groups, committees, boards, and other organizations.
-Judge Leventhal was an active member of the Oversight Committee for Criminal Defense Organizations, for the Appellate Division, Second Department (1997-2008), the Assigned Counsel Committee for the Appellate Division, Second Department, Second and Eleventh Judicial Districts (1999-2008), the Judicial Advisory Group (Appellate), New York State Judicial Task Force on Wrongful Convictions (2009-2020), the Chief Judge’s Committee on New York Evidence (2016-2020), and the National Advisory Board for the University of North Carolina Bryson Center for Judicial Science and Education (2018-2020).
+Judge Leventhal was chair of the Oversight Committee for Criminal Defense Organizations, for the Appellate Division, Second Department (2018-2020), the Assigned Counsel Committee for the Appellate Division, Second Department, Second and Eleventh Judicial Districts (1999-2008), the Judicial Advisory Group (Appellate), New York State Judicial Task Force on Wrongful Convictions (2009-2020), the Chief Judge’s Committee on New York Evidence (2016-present), and the National Advisory Board for the University of North Carolina Bryson Center for Judicial Science and Education (2018-present).
 He also served as Chair for the Gender Fairness Committee, Second Judicial District (1999-2002), and the Second Judicial Department 18B Oversight Committee (2018-2020) as well as Delegate for the American Bar Association’s National Conference of Specialty Court Judges (1999-2003), and Ex Officio Director, Resource Judge, and Co-Chair in Genetic Engineering Concentration of the National Courts and Science Institute for Judges (2014-2020).